exo-docker/exo/README.md

 The eXo Platform license file location must be `/etc/exo/license.xml`

 # Testing

+The prerequisites are :
+* internet access
+* Docker daemon version 12+
+* Docker Compose 1.7+
+* 4GB of available RAM + 1GB of disk

 We provide some docker-compose files for testing various configurations in the test folder